Pantkowsky/EMS/README.md

 Additionally, make sure you have the latest android gradle plugin installed.

 If you are running this app on an emulator, make sure you use the emulator that is `api 26` and up, as this is the minimum required sdk version.
+Otherwise, if you're running this on a physical device, then the version of your OS should at least be `8.0` known as `Oreo`

 To launch this project, clone/download this repository to your machine and open it from `Android Studio`.
 When `gradle` finishes indexing, `SHIFT + F10` to launch it.